 What stands out most of all is the size.
 They measure 138mm The total lens width is 138mm and the lens height is 49mm.
 The arm length is 125mm.
-It’s hard to put that into perspective so here they are compared to what I would consider to be a normal-sized pair of BLOC metal-framed sunglasses
+It’s hard to put that into perspective so here they are compared to what I would consider being a normal-sized pair of BLOC metal-framed sunglasses

 Here they are from the side and they really are both the same distance from the camera.

-Personally I would choose the smaller-framed sunglasses for ‘casual wear’ but, as we shall soon see, for sports’ usages the SUNGODs outperform regular sunglasses on a number of fronts.
+Personally, I would choose the smaller-framed sunglasses for ‘casual wear’ but, as we shall soon see, for sports’ usages the SUNGODs outperform regular sunglasses on a number of fronts.

 When you initially wear the glasses on a bright day you get the clarity you would probably get from similar sports lenses.
 It seems good to me.
 And, as with other polarized lenses, the clarity can be increased eg if looking at clouds.
-Similarly polarized lenses reduce light reflected off water – although I didn’t try out on a wet road on a sunny day I’d imagine they would be good there.
+Similarly polarized lenses reduce light reflected off the water – although I didn’t try out on a wet road on a sunny day I’d imagine they would be good there.

 RIDES & RUNS

 My first concern was that the large lens would reduce airflow over the face when cycling.
 That’s not quite how it turned out as the lens is held further away from the head than a smaller pair; the latter perhaps almost seeming to sit more deeply into the eye socket.
-So SUNGODs offer improved airflow over all my regular types of eye protection.
+So SUNGODs offers improved airflow over all my regular types of eye protection.
 And, for the record, I did specifically test that out over a 20 minute cycling time trial ie a maximal effort.

 I expected the polarized lens to cause me great difficulties when navigating using a cycling head unit and/or just looking at the head unit.
-My initial thoughts being that the polarized and darkened lens would significantly restrict what could be seen.
+My initial thoughts were that the polarized and darkened lens would significantly restrict what could be seen.
 BUT what actually happens is that, because the lens is held off the face, you can just look down and see an out-front mounted head unit UNDER the glasses ie you don’t look at the head unit through the lens, you look under the lens.
 Cool!
-Again I specifically tested this on an 8 hour trail navigation ride.
+Again I specifically tested this on an 8-hour trail navigation ride.

 Weighing in at 27g they are super-light … and comfortable too.